phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 `<parameter>`
 -------------

-Contained in the `<parameters>` tag.
+Contained in the `<parameters>` element tag.
 This defines a single parameter for a workflow.
 This must contain at least one `<toolParameter>` element which defines the specific Galaxy tool and parameter to override.
 The `defaultValue` should also correspond to one of the acceptible Galaxy parameter values.

 ### Attributes